hawk1234/spring-quartz-example/README.md

 invoked the execution. **Allows to retrieve merged *JobDataMap* that contains parameters from both *JobDetail* and *Trigger***. *Trigger* parameters override *JobDetail* parameters with the same names.
-* *JobExecutionException* - special exception that can be thrown by *Job* to indicated that *Job* should re-fire immediately or that *Trigger* associated with the job should be unscheduled. **It is not required to throw this exception when *JobDetail* request recovery property is set to `true`**, in such case job will be re-fired anyway.
+* *JobExecutionException* - special exception that can be thrown by *Job* to indicated that *Job* should re-fire immediately or that *Trigger* associated with the job should be unscheduled. **NOTE:** For what I tested in such situation *Job* is being executed constantly on the same node when clustering is used.

 #### 2. More terminology
 * Fail-over - occurs when one of the nodes fails while in the midst of executing one or more jobs.